 Accurately determining if you have a water line leak requires no special tools or equipment.
 But it does require care and a step-by-step process.
-A homeowner can perform the test themselves but calling a licensed plumber and your local water authority is usually the best bet and you will incur little or no cost.
+A homeowner can perform the test themselves with some guidance.
+But in most cases calling both a licensed plumber and your local water authority is usually the best bet.
+And typically you will incur little or no cost.

 The 1st Step To Check If You Have A Water Line Leak

 Almost all houses in NYC now have a water meter.
 The meter is connected just on the house side of the main control valve for the service line from the street.
-The water service line will be the largest fresh water pipe inside the house and have a ground clamp for the electrical supply for the house attached to it (There should not be any electricity flowing through the electric ground wire.
-It acts as a backup for the main electrical ground).
+The water service line will be the largest fresh water pipe inside the house, and have a ground clamp for the electrical supply for the house attached to it.
+There should not be any electricity flowing through the electric ground wire attached to your water service line.
+It is designed to act as a backup for the main electrical ground.

-On the top of the meter is a dial with various indicators that move or spin when water is being used.
+Each water meter is designed a little bit differently.
+But on the top of the meter is typically a dial.
+There are various indicators that move or spin when water is being used.
 The smallest of these dials is referred to as a ‘leak dial’.
 If no water is being used in the house this dial and none of the other dials should be moving.

 How To Check If The Main Water Line Is Leaking

-The proper way to check for a leak on the main service line is to gently close the main control valve on the house side of the water meter – always close the main control valve closest to the inside of the house, not the street side valve.
+The first step to properly check for a leak on the main service line is to gently close the main control valve on the house side of the water meter.
+Always close the main control valve closest to the inside of the house, not the street side valve.
+That way if it breaks, you can still shut the water using the other valve, and repair it.

 Checking For A ‘Running’ Toilet